Photo: Personal Support Worker students pose for a class picture at Herzing College (2019)

 There are times when you'll have to deal with angry outbursts or a patient who has trouble communicating and following instructions.
 And there will be times when you have to face the death of a client you've become close to.

 The work PSWs do is very personal.
 They often form close bonds with the people they care for.
 Of course, this is what makes the profession so great!
 But it can also bring grief and suffering to PSWs when patients die.

 Learning to face death is a key part of this career.
 You will discover that personal support worker training includes classes on caring for a dying patient, supporting families in grief, and working with clients who have cognitive and mental health conditions.

 You will be prepared to face these challenges—but that doesn't mean it will be easy.

-At Herzing, for example, it takes just 8 months to complete your PSW diploma, including an 11-week internship.
-The program includes all the theory and hands-on training needed to qualify for positions at long-term care facilities, or with home-care companies.
+At Herzing, for example, it takes less than a year to complete your PSW diploma, including an internship.
+The program includes all the theory and hands-on training needed to qualify for positions at long-term care facilities or with home-care companies.

 Con: Shift work and varying pay rates

 These are two well-known challenges for personal support workers.
 It's not true of all companies, but some nursing homes and home-care organizations don't offer regular and consistent work hours to PSWs.